FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Experimental Results

-One of the key properties of FitCLIP is the ability to incorporate both: the student learning from video data, and the vast knowledge of the CLIP teacher (refer to Section \ref{sec:method}).
-In this experiment, we report the performance of both our Student and Teacher (CLIP) and contrast that with the final zero-shot performance obtained with FitCLIP.
-Table \ref{tab:teacher-student} summarizes the results.
-We observe that although the Student's performance remains inferior to that of the Teacher, it is close enough in various datasets, \eg MiT, MSR-VTT, and DiDeMo. $\triangle$ denotes the difference in performance between FitCLIP and the teacher and indirectly measures the contribution of the student learning.
+\textbf{Impact of Fusing the Teacher-Student Knowledge (\cref{tab:teacher-student}).} One of the key properties of FitCLIP is the ability to incorporate the student learning from video data, and knowledge of the CLIP teacher.
+Here we report the performance of both our Student and Teacher (CLIP) and contrast that with the final zero-shot performance obtained with FitCLIP. \Cref{tab:teacher-student} summarizes the results.
+We observe that although the Student's performance remains inferior to that of the Teacher, it is close enough in various datasets, \eg{} MiT, MSR-VTT, and DiDeMo. $\triangle$ denotes the difference in performance between FitCLIP and the teacher and indirectly measures the contribution of the student learning.
 We observe that improvements are consistent across all tasks and datasets.
-These results suggest that the Student effectively passes complementary information to the teacher after weight assembling their parameters.\\
+These results suggest that the Student effectively passes complementary information to the teacher after weight assembling.